Polynucleotides

 What to expect.

-Polynucleotides are regenerative injections derived from salmon DNA — they stimulate your own fibroblasts to produce collagen and elastin.
+Polynucleotides are regenerative injections from salmon DNA.
+They wake up your fibroblasts.
+Those cells then make collagen and elastin.
 Excellent for under-eye hollowing, skin laxity and long-term quality.

 Areas we treat: Under-eyes · Texture · Laxity